xiix0/scam/README.md

-You will be given a post of trust and responsibility.
+You will pay for your sins.
+If you have already paid, please disregard this message.